DazEdword/synology-toolset/README.md

 # e.g. ./install.docker paulo_rsa
 ```

-Zips all scripts in `synotools/scripts`, zips them and deploys them to your NAS `~/.scripts` folder.
-User is taken from the `.env.private` file.
+Gathers all scripts in `synotools/scripts`, zips them and deploys them to your NAS `~/.scripts` folder.
+User is taken from the `credentials` file.
 SSH is required to connect to the NAS without additional authentication.

 _Note: Adding ssh key to Docker `install` image means that this image should never be shared publicly (i.e. pushed to Docker repo) for security reasons._